gzhuldas/AB_test/README.md

 ![image](https://github.com/gzhuldas/AB_test/assets/72769986/94d69ed8-7578-48f2-a633-6460b4ef7678)

 Analysis:<br>The scatter plot with order prices shows that the majority of orders does not exceed 1000.
 There are two outliers of 20000 and 2500.

+### Results:

+Several graphs have been shown the average order prices between the groups and the relative difference for B compared to A. Cumulative revenue by group and the daily conversion rates for the whole month.
+The data used for the graphs were not filtered, which can be a probable reason why the results for group B are so different.
+All the graphs except for the daily conversion rates showed a huge increase in orders and revenue for group B in mid-August.
+Further research with data filtration has justified the assumptions about abnormalities in group B.<br>Hypotheses testing has shown that the test should be stopped since the groups have not shown any significant differences.